srbt/developers-gateway/README.md

+Here's a revised version of your text in American English:

-## Use case: Docker network with containers for development of modularized application
+## Use Case: Docker Network with Containers for Modularized Application Development

 ### Problem Statement
-We have a modularized application consisting of multiple components (e.g., API, backoffice) that communicate with each other over HTTP or HTTPS.
+We have a modularized application composed of multiple components (e.g., API, back office) that communicate with each other via HTTP or HTTPS.

-From outer network, we want to access these components using production URLs over HTTPS.
+Externally, we want to access these components using production URLs over HTTPS.

-As developers, we need to create a development environment that closely mirrors the production setup to test our changes effectively.
-We also want to simplify the network configuration, enable easier debugging, and improve the development workflow.
+As developers, we need to create a development environment that closely mirrors the production setup to effectively test our changes.
+Additionally, we aim to simplify network configuration, facilitate easier debugging, and enhance our development workflow.

 ### Proposed Solution
-We propose using Docker to create a network of containers that simulate the production environment, along with forward and reverse proxies to manage traffic between the components.
-The setup includes the following components:
+We propose using Docker to create a network of containers that simulate the production environment, incorporating both forward and reverse proxies to manage traffic between the components.
+The setup includes the following elements:

-- examples of modules: API, backoffice
+- **Examples of modules:** API, back office
-- reverse proxy: handles incoming requests and routes them to the appropriate module
+- **Reverse proxy:** Handles incoming requests and routes them to the appropriate module
-- forward proxy: forwards requests from the browser to the reverse proxy
+- **Forward proxy:** Forwards requests from the browser to the reverse proxy

 ```mermaid
 graph TD;